gaurav404/sih2020/README.md

 -	then open cmd on this folder
 -	type `npm install`  which will install all your dependencies
 -       type `node app.js`  this should start the server
+-       or
+-       install nodemon ( npm install -g nodemon ) for better development experience.(Can read about it advantage by google search)
+-       type npm run start
+-
 -       go to http://localhost:5000  and check the website